 Money mules are often young and inexperienced, making them easy targets for scammers.
 They may not know how to protect themselves from being scammed, or they may not know the risks involved in money laundering.

 Money laundering is often used to finance terrorist activities.
-Terrorists need money to buy weapons and supplies, and they need a way to move money around without being caught.
+Terrorists need money to buy weapons and supplies and a way to move money around without being caught.
 Money laundering provides a perfect solution because it allows terrorists to hide their money from authorities.

 Money laundering is a serious crime that can result in severe penalties.
 It’s important to be aware of the risks involved in money laundering and to take steps to protect yourself from being scammed.
 If you think you may be involved in money laundering, please get in touch with a legal professional for help.